 4. Pack Appropriately for Your Boat Holiday

 Packing for a summer holiday on the seas is different than packing for one on dry land.
 As the saying goes, less is more.
 Swimwear, t-shirts and shorts, a smart casual outfit, boat-appropriate shoes, and a jumper will be your basic clothing needs.
-The same ideas goes for your packing materials; leave the bulky, hard suitcase at home — a soft duffel bag for storage purposes is easier to carry and stow on board.
+The same idea goes for your packing materials; leave the bulky, hard suitcase at home — a soft duffel bag for storage purposes is easier to carry and stow on board.
 For when you do hit dry land, be sure to bring an outfit or two for a night out on the town.
 (There’s honestly nothing more relaxing than the feeling of being on steady ground, combined with that of a crisp, clean outfit.)
-If you’re looking for a more in-depth guide, check out our ultimate sailing packing checklist.
+If you’re looking for a more in-depth guide, check out our ultimate sailing packing checklist or the preparation checklist for your next boat trip.

 5. Day Trips on Land